LucasDaniel/ASP_Test/README.md

 [Visual Studio Code](https://code.visualstudio.com/download)

-Make a clone of the system in your preferred folder and open it in terminal
+Make a clone of the system in C:/xampp/htdocs folder and open it in terminal

 ```bash
 git clone https://github.com/LucasDaniel/ASP_Test.git